SilverMonkeyGmbH/v5_docs/Manual/Portals/index.rst

-Manual for module "Portals"
+Manual for Module "Portals"
 =============================================================

-.. contents:: *In this article:*
-  :local:
-  :depth: 3

 .. warning:: This article is under construction!
 Please DO NOT use any of the instructions below, yet!
 You may cause damage to your system.
 This article will be finished soon.

+.. contents:: *In this article:*
+  :local:
+  :depth: 3

 Portals are used to define start or overview pages.
 A portal can have multiple columns with multiple widgets.
 Every portal can be restricted to a role.
 You can use different widgets here: SQL Querys, Links and Reports.

 ================================================================